Casey-ama-bioinformatics/Bulk-RNA-Seq/README.md

 # Bulk RNA Seq Workflow
 Casey Ho
 ## Introduction
 This page documents the basic workflow for bulk RNA sequencing data analysis at Elicieri Lab, UC San Diego, School of Medicine.
-This is written in parallel with data processing for Book 50-10 Bulk RNA-Seq Data using Windows Command Prompt (Windows 11 Home License) with Hyper-v configuration and RStudio.
+This is written in parallel with data processing for Book 50-10 Bulk RNA-Seq Data using Windows 11 Home with Hyper-V, `Docker Desktop`, and `RStudio`.
 ## Directory

 ## 1. Fastq files